cyrusinnovation/lift-skeleton/README.md

     If no browser is specified, the HtmlUnit driver is used.
 For more details, see the comments at the top of `WebDriverFactory.scala`.

+    Tests are by default run against http://localhost:8080/ -- if you need to change this in your tests, set the value of the default.base.url system property.
+See the comments at the top of DefaultBaseURLProvider.scala for details.

 2. To run the web server from gradle, use:

         gradle jettyRun